-Table 7 (cont inued) Signal list

-Signal name Туре Description

-SCK Input Serial Clock

-CS# Input Chip Select

-SI/IO0 I/O Serial Input for single bit data commands or IO0 for Dual or Quad commands.

-SO/IO1 I/O Serial Output for single bit data commands.
+iable 2 Signal ues criptions - Signal name Туре Description RESET# Input Hardware Reset: LOW = Device resets and returns to Standby state, ready to receive a command.
+The signal has an internal pull-up resistor and may be left unconnected in the host system if not used.
+SCK Input Serial Clock CS# Input Chip Select SI / IO0 I/O Serial Input for single bit data commands or IO0 for Dual or Quad commands.
+SO / IO1 I/O Serial Output for single bit data commands.
 IO1 for Dual or Quad commands.
 WP# / IO2 I/O Write Protect when not in Quad mode.
 IO2 in Quad mode.
 The signal has an internal pull-up resistor and may be left unconnected in the host system if not used for Quad commands.
 HOLD# / IO3 I/O Hold (pause) serial transfer in single bit or Dual data commands.
 IO3 in Quad-I/O mode.
 The signal has an internal pull-up resistor and may be left unconnected in the host system if not used for Quad commands.

-V {cc} Supply Core Power Supply.
+V {CC} Supply Core Power Supply.
 V {IO} Supply Versatile I/O Power Supply.

-V {SS} Supply Ground.
+V{SS} Supply Ground.
 NC Unused Not Connected.
 No device internal signal is connected to the package connector nor is there any future plan to use the connector for a signal.
-The connection may safely be used for routing space for a signal on a printed circuit board (PCB).
+The connection may safely be used for routing space for a signal on a PCB.
 However, any signal connected to an NC must not have voltage levels higher than V {IO} .

-Signal name Туре Description RFU Reserved Reserved for Future Use.
+RFU Reserved Reserved for Future Use.
 No device internal signal is currently connected to the package connector but there is potential future use of the connector for a signal.
 It is recommended to not use RFU connectors for PCB routing channels so that the PCB may take advantage of future enhanced features in compatible footprint devices.
 DNU Reserved Do Not Use.
 A device internal signal may be connected to the package connector.
 The connection may be used by Infineon for test or other purposes and is not intended for connection to any host system signal.
-Any DNU signal related function will be inactive when the signal is at V {IL} .
-The signal has an internal pull-down resistor and may be left unconnected in the host system or may be tied to V {SS} .
+Any DNU signal related function will be inactive when the signal is at V{IL} .
+The signal has an internal pull-down resistor and may be left unconnected in the host system or may be tied to V{SS} .
 Do not use these connections for PCB signal routing channels.
 Do not connect any host system signal to this connection.

-3.5 Address and data configuration
+3.7 Address and data configuration